Poorna14/store_backend_demo/README.md

 4. Run the project
 5. Project will start on default port of 8085

-Make sure to free up the port 8085 before running or if running on a different port update the port references on ProductSelector.js and Form.js files of the frontend accordingly.
+Make sure to free up the port 8085 before running or if running on a different port update the port reference on .env file of the frontend accordingly.